A day of your life without social media; Can you imagine how it will be

-It will be sure that you will miss the latest updates from the pages you follow.
-You may miss to uplift your friends whenever they update your news feed from selfies of whatever they like.
+It is certain that you will miss the latest updates from the pages you follow.
+You may miss uplifting your friends whenever they update your news feed with selfies of whatever they like.
 You may think you will miss your old friends because you are unable to contact them through social media.

-Why should we quit it?
+Why should we quit?
 Is it because of social media is too bad?
 No.

 Social media is known as a great place to learn.
 It’s a place to improve your creativity and productivity.
 It’s a great way to improve your knowledge by gathering information all over the world.
 It gives you the opportunity to communicate, cure your loneliness, and also earn money.